djianpost/youtube-negativity/index.md

 ## What is negativity?

 Without a precise definition, negativity can be difficult to represent.
-Throughout this project, we will use sentiment analysis on the titles and descriptions of the videos, using the natural language processing too Vader from NLTK.
+Throughout this project, we will use sentiment analysis on the titles and descriptions of the videos, using the natural language processing tool Vader from NLTK.
 It computes scores of negativity, positivity and neutrality on texts.
 To represent in a better way what returns the sentiment intensity analysis, let's look at examples.

 "You will never be a great YouTuber!
 You are lazy!"